 On 27 September 2013, Carnation Auto India Private Limited took a loan from Punjab National Bank (PNB).
 Of Rs 105.75 crore.
 Sometime in April of 2015, the company started defaulting on its payments.
 As of March 2016, the company owed PNB close to Rs 116 crore.
 Rs 105 crore principal, Rs 5 crore in unpaid interest and Rs 6 crore in interest provision.
 This wasn’t the only default.
 Carnation had been running on fumes for a while, and for whatever little miracle it was hoping for, it had issued convertible debentures to IFCI Venture Capital Fund.
+It needed to pay back Rs 71 crore in the year 2016.

 Glass half empty